AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	the designating authority (optional).

 :Guidance:
-	Select a pre-defined extent of country or Local Authority based on ISO 3166-2 (sub divisions of countries) from the recommended values list.
+	Enter a pre-defined extent of country or Local Authority using one of the controlled lists available in the drop down above the bounding box element (e.g. Geonames).
-	The default is Scotland.
 	Note that this element may also be populated using a linked data register entry, for example `http://statistics.gov.scot/id/statistical-geography/S92000003 <http://statistics.gov.scot/id/statistical-geography/S92000003>`__.

 |userdoc_fig_7_9_1_GeogDescription|